wtsi-hgi/hgi-vault/doc/design.md

 vault will be located in `/projects/my_project/.vault` and the hardlink will be `/projects/my_project/.vault/keep/30/3d-Zm9vL2Jhci54eXp6eQ==`.

+When created, the vault directory must have the same group ownership as its parent and have the `setgid` bit set.

 ### Configuration

 All components will share common configuration, read from file, in the